Hydrus Plunges Into Rottnest Ships Graveyard, Investigating Maritime Mysteries

 Australia, April 2024 – Advanced Navigation, a global leader in AI robotics and navigation technology, is bringing humans closer to the ocean like never before – starting with a drone.

 Hydrus, a revolution in underwater robotic technology, was recently sent to the treacherous depths of the Rottnest ship graveyard located in the Indian Ocean, just off the coast of Western Australia.
-Upon unloading its data, the team was ecstatic to discover Hydrus had spotted a 64-metre shipwreck scattered across the seafloor (more than twice the size of a blue whale – the largest marine animal).
+Upon unloading its data, the team was ecstatic to discover Hydrus had spotted a 64-meter shipwreck scattered across the seafloor (more than twice the size of a blue whale – the largest marine animal).

 Parting the Sea for Underwater Heritage

-Unfathomably, only 24% of the ocean floor has been explored and charted by humans.
+Unfathomably, only 24% of the ocean has been explored and charted by humans.
 Included in the mysterious 76% are 3 million undiscovered shipwrecks with 1,819 recorded wrecks currently lying off the shore of Western Australia.
 Each one holds a key to humanity’s understanding of past culture, history and science.
 Beginning in the 1900s, the Rottnest graveyard became a burial ground for ships, naval vessels, aircraft and secretive submarines.
 The majority of these wrecks have yet to be discovered due to their depths ranging from 50m to 200m.
-Sourcing data from this depth often requires specialised equipment and training, causing the mission to be overly expensive and challenging.
+Sourcing data from this depth often requires specialized equipment and training, causing the mission to be overly expensive and challenging.

 Advanced Navigation Micro Autonomous Underwater Vehicle (AUV) deployed